We spoke to aesthetic professionals regarding the tragic death of a woman who underwent a liquid Brazilian butt lift (BBL).

 Stricter regulations

-Industry experts and medical professionals have long called for stricter regulations.
+Industry experts and medical professionals have long cd for stricter regulations.
 Antonia Mariconda, founder of The Safety in Beauty Campaign, said, "We are incredibly saddened for the family of the victim concerned and wish to stress the urgent need for Government intervention.”

 “From remote prescribing to non-medics, this industry is simply under-regulated”, echoed registered nurse, Alexandra Mills.